Erisred/Blog/_posts/2021/2021-06-10-Convert-RGBA-to-RGB.md

 - cb = background color (usually white, or 255)
 - ab = background alpha factor (usually 1.0)

-# Example
+## Example
 Let's take this red color: `rgb(229,34,55)`
 <div style="height:100px; width:100px; background-color:rgb(229,34,55);"></div>

-Now, let's make it a little transparent, by adding an alpha factor of 0.4. `rgba(229,34,55,0.4)`
+Now, let's pretend we need to match that red color when it has an alpha factor of 0.4. `rgba(229,34,55,0.4)`
 <div style="height:100px; width:100px; background-color:rgba(229,34,55,0.4);"></div>

-We need to know the color of the background.
+When using transparency, the background color shows through.
+A color with alpha less then 1.0 will look different depending on the background.
+Because of this, we need to know the color of that background.
 Here, it's `#333333`, which translates to  `rgba(51,51,51,1.0)`

 So, the values for the first `r` value are as follows:
 - cf = 229